TFD

 paint_the_wall(.BLUE); // Same as above.

-is immediately followed by a name, it creates a new type.
-If there's a name at the end, it creates an anonymous enum variable.enum { RED; GREEN; BLUE; } color = .GREEN;
+#enumis immediately followed by a name, it creates a new type.
+If there's a name at the end, it creates an enum variable.#enum { RED; GREEN; BLUE; } color = .GREEN;

 color = .BLUE;